 4. Pour in the wine and enough bouillon so that it covers the ingredients.
 Add white onions, garlic, and herbs.
 Bring to a boil.

-5. Cover the pan and simmer for 3 hours on low heat.
+5. Cover the pan and simmer for 2 to 3 hours on low heat.
 The meat is done when the fork slides out easily of the meat cube.
 Remove from heat.